O-Rings for Automotive Applications

 FKM 75 Shore A

-Fuel injector O-rings, turbocharger oil feed seals, high-temperature engine seals, modern fuel systems including ethanol blends
+Fuel injector O-rings, fuel rail seals, turbocharger oil feed seals, high-temperature engine seals, and modern fuel systems including ethanol blends (E10, E85) and biodiesel.

 Temp: -20°C to +200°C